Terms And Conditions

 10.2 Hors-categorie students are marked according to the same standards as others but are competing against other hors-categorie candidates only.

-10.3 We ask for teachers’ cooperation in writing (HC) next to the surnames of these hors-categorie candidates at the time of registration, as well as explaining to students the meaning of this category.
+10.3 We ask for teachers’/enroller's cooperation in writing (HC) next to the surnames of these hors-categorie candidates at the time of registration, as well as explaining to students the meaning of this category.

-10.4 Students enrolled in one of the following bilingual schools, Camberwell Primary School, Caulfield Junior College, Auburn High School and Glen Eira College, are not hors-categorie but participate in the Berthe Mouchette Competition in an entitled category (see section 5)
+10.4 Students enrolled in a bilingual program at one of the following bilingual schools, Camberwell Primary School, Caulfield Junior College, Auburn High School and Glen Eira College, are not hors-categorie but participate in the Berthe Mouchette Competition in an entitled category (see section 5)

-Article 14 - A list of all students enrolled together with a confirmation of scheduled assessment date will be e-mailed to the participating school before the assessments.
+Article 15 - A list of all students enrolled together with a confirmation of scheduled assessment date will be e-mailed to the participating school before the assessments.
 Any change whatsoever must be communicated at least one week before the assessment date.
-Please advise of any mispellings or changes by fax or e-mail only.
+Please advise of any misspellings or changes by e-mail only.
 There will be no refund for students enrolled in the examination and not showing up on the day.

-Article 15 – The competition's terms and conditions are available to all participating schools.
+Article 18 – The competition's terms and conditions are available to all participants.

 Section 2.
 ORAL EXAM